Back to Reference

 Core functionality

-At its heart, Userlane overlays step-by-step walkthroughs directly within your software.
-These walkthroughs are designed to help users understand and complete tasks intuitively, without the need for external training or documentation.
+Userlane overlays interactive walkthroughs directly within your software to help users complete tasks without external training.

 Key features overview